 If you’d rather not walk, you can hop onboard a boat in the basin and get up close to the falls that way instead.
 You can choose the type of boat trip that best suits you.
 There are some that go to the rock, and others that offer a leisurely cruise.
 They’re relatively inexpensive too; the most costly will set you back 20 Swiss Franks.
 Something here for everyone.

-In fact, in the picture above you can see the whole lot – the steps, the boats, the spray and even Laufen castle.
+In fact, in the picture above you can see the whole lot – the steps, the boats, the spray and also Castle Laufen and the Rheinfall Waterfall.

-Anyhow, starting from the top you’ll be wanting the cross the old stone bridge.
-I feel for the poor fellows that had to build it, though I’m sure they had a pretty picturesque work site for a while.
+Starting from the top, you’ll want to cross the old stone bridge.
+I feel for the poor chaps that had to build it.
+At least they’d have had a picturesque worksite!

-Now for potentially my favourite part – the waterwheel house.
-If you think about it, it only makes sense that a waterfall would have been used to provide power, and the mills on the Rhine Falls are no exception.
-Today, many of the mills have been removed, but this beauty is still standing, having had some restoration work.
+My favourite part was the waterwheel house.
+It makes sense that a waterfall would’ve been used to generate power, and the mills on the Rhine Falls are no exception.
+These days a lot of the mills are gone, but there’s at least this one beauty still standing.
+Though, it has had some restoration work done.